 Year 3 prepared a performance led by Mr Wilson called ‘Rhythm and Stomp Riversong’ this was performed on the streets of Scarborough, outside the Brunswick Shopping Centre on the afternoon of Friday 22nd June raising funds for the RNLI.

 Children in Years 3, 4, 5 and 6 came together to form a Dance Troupe which performed at our upcoming DRET Dance Festival at Hull City Hall.
-This was led by our Year 3 class teacher Chelsea Bailey.
 Nine other schools from the David Ross Education Trust came coming together on this day to rehearse and provide an evening of Dance.

 During the last week of term, to celebrate the fantastic music going on in our school we hold a summer showcase involving music performances from our Choir, African Drummers, String Orchestra and Recorders.